Denso Steelcoat 200™ System Protects Power Station Steam Turbine Pipeline

 Construction of the power station began in February 2015 and was completed in 2017 with a cost estimation of AU$570m.
 Combined cycle power plants are highly efficient and feature both natural gas and steam turbines, with the steam turbine using waste heat from the gas turbine to generate

 The underground pipeline for the steam turbines operate at elevated temperatures that standard anti-corrosion tape wrap systems are unable to tolerate long term.
-Denso Australia was successful in supplying the specified Denso Steelcoat 200™ system, which is designed to withstand 110°C above ground and 90°C below ground.
+Denso Australia was successful in supplying the specified Denso Steelcoat 200™ System, which is designed to withstand 110°C above ground and 90°C below ground.

-Prior to the Steelcoat 200 application, the piping spools were first hot dipped galvanised by Hartway Galvanisers and placed on pipe-stands ready for protective wrapping.
+Prior to the Denso Steelcoat 200 application, the piping spools were first hot dipped galvanised by Hartway Galvanisers and placed on pipe-stands ready for protective wrapping.
 The Denso Hotline™ Tape was applied spirally with a 55% overlap, effectively providing a 3000 micron corrosion barrier followed by the water activated Denso Glass Outerwrap™ Tape also incorporating a 55% overlap.
 On completion of the application the spools were loaded onto trucks for the 1745km journey to site.
 The Denso Glass Outerwrap served a dual purpose of protecting the spools during transport and tolerating the high operating service temperatures of the pipe once commissioned.
-The Denso Steelcoat 200 system is designed to provide 20+ years’ operating service.
+The Denso Steelcoat 200 System is designed to provide 20+ years’ operating service.